 This image is a good example of how much easier it is (in real life) to increase profit margins, without giving any time or money to increase leads and sales.

-Increasing revenue is a great goal to increase the volume of profit, however EVERY business can increase net profit margins, because very business has numerous profit leaks, or ‘untapped’ profit opportunities.
+Increasing revenue is a great goal to increase the volume of profit, however, EVERY business can increase net profit margins, because every business has numerous profit leaks or ‘untapped’ profit opportunities.